derejehinsermu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [3-new_owner](3-new_owner) - Write a script that changes the owner of the file hello to the user betty. <br/>
 [4-empty](4-empty) - Write a script that creates an empty file called hello. <br/> <br/>
 [5-execute](5-execute) - Write a script that adds execute permission to the owner of the file hello.The file hello will be in the working directory <br/> <br/>
+[6-multiple_permissions](6-multiple_permissions) - Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.The file hello will be in the working directory <br/> <br/>